neoclide/coc.nvim/issue.md

 ─── src/language-client/client.ts:970-975 ───
-[bug · medium] When a restart is in progress (`this._onStart !== promise`), the original `promise` is settled via `this._onStart.then(resolve, reject)`.
+✅ resolved — the superseded start promise's rejection is consumed with a no-op catch [bug · medium] When a restart is in progress (`this._onStart !== promise`), the original `promise` is settled via `this._onStart.then(resolve, reject)`.
 However, `_start()` returns `this._onStart` (the newer attempt's promise), so once `_onStart` was reassigned the original `promise` has no